deploystackio/deploystack/services/backend/API_DOCUMENTATION.md

 ## Overview

-The DeployStack Backend uses Fastify with Swagger plugins to automatically generate OpenAPI 3.0 specifications from route definitions.
+The DeployStack Backend uses Fastify with Swagger plugins to automatically generate OpenAPI 3.0 specifications.
+Route schemas are defined using [Zod](https://zod.dev/) for type safety and expressiveness, and then converted to JSON Schema using the [zod-to-json-schema](https://www.npmjs.com/package/zod-to-json-schema) library.
 This provides:

 - **Interactive Documentation**: Swagger UI interface for testing APIs
 - **Postman Integration**: JSON/YAML specs that can be imported into Postman